salini/salini_cpp_test/README.md

 This default "database" is saved in `test/test_movie_sessions.json`.
 Of course, it is possible to write another database, and to use it with the argument `--filepath`.

+Note that the booking server accept only one request at a time, it should not be possible to do any overbooking.
+This is tested in the TEST_CASE: "Check simultaneous requests"

 ## run booking client

 Now that the server is ready, any program can communicate with the server by using ZeroMQ.